How to Download Facebook Reels for Free

 Downloading content you own or have permission to use is generally fine.
 Downloading copyrighted content without permission may violate Facebook's terms of service.
 Reuploading others' content without credit is where legal risk increases.
 Use good judgment and respect creators' rights.

 Yes.
 Open ReelGrab in Safari or Chrome on your iPhone, paste the Reel's link, and download.
-The file saves to your Files app's Downloads folder.
-To move it to Photos, open the file and tap Share then Save Video.
+The MP3 saves to your Files app's Downloads folder, where you can play or share it.
+The transcript and summary are on the results page to copy.
+ReelGrab does not save the Reel as a video file.

 Why can't I download a friend's Reel?